- Lady Lake, FL

 - Patient: Pleomorphic Undifferentiated Sarcoma (also called Malignant Fibrous Histiocytoma)

-- Patient Info: Finished active treatment less than 5 years ago, Diagnosed: almost 5 years ago, Male, Age: 77
+- Patient Info: Finished active treatment less than 5 years ago, Diagnosed: about 5 years ago, Male, Age: 78

 - View this journey (3 Experiences)